I’m out shopping for shares again. Should I add Compass Group (LSE: CPG) to my wishlist?

 Food, glorious food

-> Harvey doesn't own any shares mentioned in this article.
+> Harvey doesn't own shares in any company mentioned in this article